 This list of plyometric exercises only includes some of the most common exercises you’ll see in general fitness programs or classes.
+Many can also can be considered quad exercises.
 The overall list is long and all exercises include some form of dynamic movement or jump training.

 Whether you are looking for specific plyometric exercises for runners or beginners or new movements to include in your weekly training routine, these 10 plyo exercises are simple, require little equipment and are scalable to any population.
 Try adding one of these exercises to your next workout and feel the difference!

 - Squat jumps